oceanprotocol/ocean.py/READMEs/publish-flow-restapi.md

 # Quickstart: Publish & Consume Flow for REST API-style URIs

-This quickstart describes a flow to publish Binance REST API of ETH price feed, to make it available as free data asset on Ocean, and to consume it.
+This quickstart describes a flow to publish Binance REST API of ETH price feed, to make it available as free data DDO on Ocean, and to consume it.

 Here are the steps:

 1. Setup
-2. Alice publishes the API asset
+2. Alice publishes the API DDO
-3. Alice creates a faucet for the asset
+3. Alice creates a faucet for the DDO
 4. Bob gets a free datatoken, then consumes it

 Let's go through each step.